Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 The FIFO principle generates various benefits:

-• FIFO is used in production technology to manage and control material flows.
+• In production technology, FIFO is used to manage and control material flows.

 What are the benefits of the FIFO principle?